Skip to main content

 The rank and count can be any number, but the result may be an empty list if the specified range contains no elements.

-Returns: One or a list of values, based on the return type.
+One or a list of values, based on the return type.
 The elements returned may not be in rank order.

 The returnTypes and context are described at the top of this page.

-For [1, 3, 2, 7, 0] the VALUE range starting at rank 2 and containing 2 elements gives back [2, 3], while the INVERTED | VALUE of the same range gives back [0, 1, 7].
+["Jesse Rogan", "Elon Smith", "Jeff Baker", "Mark Zimmer", "Bill Gruber", "Will Gruber"] the VALUE range starting at rank 2 and containing 2 elements gives back ["Jesse Rogan", "Jeff Baker"], while the INVERTED | VALUE of the same range gives back ["Elon Smith", "Mark Zimmer", "Bill Gruber", "Will Gruber"].

-Code Samples
+Code Samplesโ€‹

 Gets all the elements in the list matching value.
 The INVERTED flag may be used to get the elements not matching the specified value.

-Whether the list is unordered or ordered, get_all_by_value will return the same elements, based on the ordering rules.
+Whether the list is unordered or ordered, getByValue will return the same elements, based on the ordering rules.
 The performance of 'by value' operations is better on an ordered list than an unordered one.

-Returns: Zero, one or a list of values, based on the return type.
+Zero, one or a list of values, based on the return type.
 The elements returned may not be in index order.

 The returnTypes and context are described at the top of this page.

-Performance: The worst-case performance of getting elements by value is ๐“ž(log N + M) for an ordered list that is stored in memory, ๐“ž(log N + N) for an ordered list stored on SSD, and ๐“ž(N + M) for an unordered list, where M is the number of items in the parameter list and N is the number of items already in the list.
-See List Performance for the full worst-case performance analysis of the List API.
+The worst-case performance of getting elements by value is ๐“ž(log N + M) for an ordered list that is stored in memory, ๐“ž(log N + N) for an ordered list stored on SSD, and ๐“ž(N + M) for an unordered list, where M is the number of items in the parameter list and N is the number of items already in the list.
+See List performance for the full worst-case performance analysis of the List API.

-Trivial Example
+Trivial Exampleโ€‹

-Matching Tuples with Wildcard
+Matching Tuples with Wildcardโ€‹

 It is common to model complex data in Aerospike as a list of tuples, each element a list, where the index order carries meaning.
 For an example, see Aerospike Modeling: IoT Sensors.